West Yorkshire Playhouse, Wednesday, 2nd November 2016.

 O Kneehigh, what a wonder you are!

 Adapted from Michael Morpurgo’s children’s book by Emma Rice and Morpurgo himself, Kneehigh’s ‘946: The Amazing Story of Adolphus Tips’ is a hilarious, moving and thoroughly enchanting story of worlds colliding and the strength of human relationships.
-It’s also a tale of history, both political and personal, with family and friendships at the very centre (furry family members included, of course).
+It’s also a tale based on history, both political and personal, with family and friendships at the very centre (furry family members included, of course).

-In true Kneehigh fashion, the challenges presented by such an ambitious production seem to have been greeted with relish and innovation, gifting us with some stunning visuals and infinite creativity.
+In true Kneehigh fashion, the challenges presented by such an ambitious production seem to have been greeted with relish and innovation, gifting us with some stunning visuals and creativity.
 Chickens, dogs, sheep and cats?
 No problem.
 Motorbikes, cars, tractors, bicycles aircrafts and huge naval ships?
 Sure thing!
 Kneehigh really do make the possibilities seem endless.

-I’ve come to associate Michael Morpurgo’s work with puppetry and this production’s use of puppetry is very charming and moving – all credit to puppet makers Lyndie Wright and Sarah Wright (also Puppet Director).
-I was completely taken with the puppets and the use of mini-characters just before the entrance of the ‘real ones’ is a very clever way of reminding the audience of the wonders of childhood imaginings.
+Lez Brotherston’s set allows for a Mary Poppins approach; anything, any shape, any size and from any direction – and set design also allows for a rare opportunity to see the live band as a constant atop the main stage space in a barn/loft space.
+Spectacle continues with puppetry, which is very charming and moving in this production – all credit to puppet makers Lyndie Wright and Sarah Wright (also Puppet Director).
+I was completely taken with the puppets and the use of mini versions of characters just before the entrance of the ‘real ones’ is a very clever way of reminding the audience of the wonders of childhood imaginings.

-Chris Jared proves himself a great chameleon, playing all sorts of roles but most memorably as the skipping Hitler, played with expert restraint.
+And Chris Jared proves himself a great chameleon, playing all sorts of roles but most memorably as the skipping Hitler, played with expert restraint.
 Mike Shepherd is thoroughly fantastic as the gutsy grandma, the stoic grandad and the adorable schoolboy (whose attempted escape is a real comic highlight).
 Adam Sopp as Boowie and Barry and Ewan Wardrop as Mrs Turner, Lord Something-or-other and Chamberlain are equally impressive in their ability to have the entire audience laughing as one voice.